Assyrian National Broadcasting: Controversy

 In November 2019, William Bnyameen Adam, who was on reporting duty in Rojava, was detained by the Asayish forces in Zakho, Iraqi Kurdistan after traveling to a Peshmerga-run checkpoint through a smuggler.
 Adam had been contributing to ANB since 2014 and was reporting on the situation of Assyrians in the Al-Hasakah Governorate and Qamishli.
 He had previously been threatened by the Kurdistan Democratic Party for criticizing the appointment of two Assyrians to senior government positions.
 He was released on November 12th following negotiations, but had endured tough conditions and beatings by Asayish officers.

 ANB had previously been unable to broadcast in the autonomous Kurdistan Region in northern Iraq, until it had received a license to do so in Ankawa, Erbil in June 2020.
 On October 26th of that year, Asayish captain Sangar Ahmed forced the channel to close its operations.
 The channel complied and stated that it was forced to close due to its criticism of the Barzani family, the 2017 Kurdistan Region independence referendum, and using the term "northern Iraq" to reference the KRI.
 The situation occurred around the time of a huge crackdown on journalists in the KRI, irrespective of ethnicity.

 Closure and reopening

 In October 2021, it was announced that the channel would be permanently closed after several issues maintaining its status, especially following the KRG closure.
 At some point, however, the channel reopened and continues in its original goal of broadcasting information for the Assyrian community.

+In 2026, the group temporarily stopped publishing news to their Facebook page as a result of a dispute with their trademark.